 The SCAQMD adopted Rule 2305, the Warehouse Indirect Source Rule, on May 7, 2021.
-Owners and operators associated with warehouses 100,000 square feet (sf) or larger are required to directly reduce nitrogen oxides ( $NO_X$ ) and particulate matter emissions, or to otherwise facilitate emission and exposure reductions of these pollutants in nearby communities.
+Owners and operators associated with warehouses 100,000 square feet (sf) or larger are required to directly reduce nitrogen oxides (NO_X) and particulate matter emissions, or to otherwise facilitate emission and exposure reductions of these pollutants in nearby communities.
+The rule imposes a "Warehouse Points Compliance Obligation" (WPCO) on warehouse operators.
+Operators satisfy the WPCO by accumulating "Warehouse Actions and Investments to Reduce Emissions Points" (WAIRE Points) in a given 12-month period.
+WAIRE Points are awarded by implementing measures to reduce emissions listed on the WAIRE Menu, or by implementing a custom WAIRE Plan approved by the SCAQMD.

-Although the Project would comply with the above regulatory requirements, it should be noted that there is no way to quantify these reductions in the California Emissions Estimator Model (CalEEMod).
+Although the Project would comply with Rule 2305, it should be noted that there is no way to quantify these reductions in the California Emissions Estimator Model (CalEEMod).
 The two most pertinent regulatory requirements that could be modeled, are Rule 403 (Fugitive Dust) (2) and Rule 1113 (Architectural Coatings) (3).
-Because they are required by law, credit for Rule 403 and Rule 1113 have been taken in the analysis.
+Credit for Rule 403 and Rule 1113 have been taken in the analysis.